← Back to blogOther

 Marketing is a beast.
-It’s complex, always changing, and demands a whole team of specialists to do it right.
+It's complex, always changing, and demands a whole team of specialists to do it right.
 For many businesses, especially startups and lean teams, building that team internally is a slow, expensive process.
-That’s where the decision to outsource marketing comes in.
-It’s a strategic move to tap into expert talent on demand, and it’s incredibly common.
-In fact, nearly half of marketers surveyed said they had to outsource an element of marketing in 2024.
+That's where the decision to outsource marketing comes in.
+It's a strategic move to tap into expert talent on demand, and it's incredibly common.
+Nearly half of marketers surveyed said they had to outsource an element of marketing in 2024.

 The Basics of Outsourced Marketing